 Not Enough Governance?

-Your boss asks you if you could run a “quick report”, and his request sounds simple enough.
+Your boss asks you if you could run a “quick report”, and her request sounds simple enough.
 But you know what it’s going to entail.
 She says, “I just want to see a list of our clients, what they purchased from us and how profitable the relationship is.”
 She goes on, “specifically, give me the top 100 clients, their name, the products they bought, the number of each product they bought, and our net profit”.
 All kidding aside, this is a simple request.
 However, to produce such a report rarely is.
 And it’s not the complexity of the reporting tool that’s the trouble.
 It’s the location, the quality, and the meaning of the data that can tie this request up for weeks.
 This scenario is the case in point for Data Governance.

 So you ask, “What is Data Governance”?
 Data Governance is the organizing framework for establishing data quality, data management, data policies and business process management for effectively managing corporate data.
 So your organization is lacking the ability to have quick access to reliable and accurate enterprise data and you need help?
 Kenway Consulting can help.
 At Kenway, we understand the value of having an organization built to govern data and we know the steps required to achieve it.